saurabhnagare78/slackapp/README.md

 - Navigate to Socket Mode on the left side menu and toggle to enable. ( We will change it to http later )

 ## Setting up events
+> For HTTP mode we will have to add a `Request URL` as well.
 - Navigate to Event Subscriptions on the left sidebar and toggle to enable.
 - Under Subscribe to Bot Events > Add Bot User Event >
     - `message:im`